qgis/QGIS-Documentation/source/docs/user_manual/processing/modeler.rst

 then to export is as a Python file.

 To do so, click on the :guilabel:`Export as Python script` button.
-Select the output file in the file chooser dialog, and Prcoessing will write in it the Python commands that perform the same operations defined in the current model.
+Select the output file in the file chooser dialog, and Processing will write in it the Python commands that perform the same operations defined in the current model.